r00k/microconf-talk/notes.md

         - Why Docker Sucks And What To Use Instead
       - 2 big wins
         - Builds an audience who trusts you
-        - Helps you learn more about your customer
+        - Helps you learn more about your potential customer
+          - What are they excited about?
+          - Do you like them?
+          - What are their problems?
     - Get silent to see who's not listening
     - Phase 2: build an MVP that you can get paid for
+      - Codecation story
       - Let's say you choose to make an ebook
       - By the end of the trip, you want to be able to be paid
       - Get an Airbnb